 If you can afford it, please consider making a donation to our campaign to get an Independent candidate, representing Dublin Bay South in Dáil Éireann.

 Q. How do you plan on making your opinion heard as you do not belong to a party?

 A. Not belonging to a party is a plus.
-And for the past 7 years in DCC I've made it my business to be heard and I've challenged the system on a daily basis.
+And, in DCC since 2009, I've made it my business to be heard and I've challenged the system on a daily basis.
 I'm a flexible Independent that can move through out the system because I don't get bogged down in unnecessary argument or entangled in ideologies.
-You can be heard in Dáíl Éireann but you need to be effective on the ground for the people who have elected you.
+You can be heard in DCC but you need to be effective on the ground for the people who have elected you.
 I have been very effective on the ground as a councillor in getting things done.

 I hope this satisfies your query and you can see your way to giving me your No 1 vote.
 We need a new articulation.
 I believe I can fill that position

 The politics of yesterday need to be left there and we need to move into a new political approach that reflects the needs of all our people and not the demands of party politics and ideologies.